equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 functions but also how to run [Sinatra](http://sinatrarb.com/) application on AWS Lambda with a code sample project [AWS Lambda - serverless Sinatra app example](https://github.com/aws-samples/serverless-sinatra-sample)

-In this article I will explain in better depth how this works and how it is even possible to run Sinatra (and other Rack applications) on AWS Lambda
+In this article I will explain in more depth how this works and how it is even possible to run Sinatra (and other small Rack applications) on AWS Lambda

-In the second part of the article I will also try to explain how you could replicate the setup.

-> Originally I wanted to create step by step Sinatra - AWL Lambda manual of my own from
+> Originally I wanted to create step by step Sinatra - AWS Lambda manual from
 > scratch but guys at AWS done really good job with this repo.
 I couldn't produce
 > anything that would add more value.